Efua Sutherland

-Education and early Career
+Education and early career

 She was born as Efua Theodora Morgue in Cape Coast, Gold Coast (now Ghana), where she studied teaching at St Monica's Training College in Mampong.
 She then went to England to continue her education, earning a BA degree at Homerton College, Cambridge University — one of the first African women to study there — and studying linguistics at the School of Oriental and African Studies (SOAS), University of London.

 Returning to Ghana in 1951, she taught first at Fijai Secondary School at Sekondi, then at St. Monica's School (1951–54), and also began writing for children.
 She would later say: "I started writing seriously in 1951.
 I can even remember the precise time.
 It was at Easter.
 I had been thinking about the problem of literature in my country for a very long time.
 I was on teaching practice with my students once in a village and I got positively angry about the kind of literature that the children were being forced into.
 It had nothing to do with their environment, their social circumstances or anything.
 And so I started writing."

-In 1954 she married Bill Sutherland, an African American and Pan-Africanist who in 1953 had moved to Ghana (they had three children: educationalist Esi Sutherland-Addy, architect Ralph Sutherland, and lawyer Amowi Sutherland Phillips), and she helped her husband in the establishment of a school in the Transvolta area.
+In 1954, she married Bill Sutherland, an African American and Pan-Africanist, who in 1953 had moved to Ghana.
+They had three children – educationalist Esi Sutherland-Addy, architect Ralph Sutherland, and lawyer Amowi Sutherland Phillips) – and she helped her husband in the establishment of a school in the Transvolta area.

 Literary production

-When the Gold Coast became the independent nation of Ghana in 1957, Efua Sutherland organised the Ghana Society of Writers (later the Ghana Association of Writers), which in 1960 brought out the first issue of the literary magazine Okyeame, of which she eventually became editor.
+When the Gold Coast became the independent nation of Ghana in 1957, Efua Sutherland organised the Ghana Society of Writers (later the Ghana Association of Writers), which in 1960 brought out the first issue of the literary magazine Okyeame, with Sutherland eventually becoming editor.

 Sutherland experimented creatively with storytelling and other dramatic forms from indigenous Ghanaian traditions.
 Her plays were often based on traditional stories, but also borrowed from Western literature, transforming African folktale conventions into modern dramatic theatre techniques.
 Many of her poems and other writings were broadcast on The Singing Net, a popular radio programme started by Henry Swanzy, and were subsequently published in his 1958 anthology Voices of Ghana.
 The 1960 first issue of Okyeame magazine contains her short story "Samantaase", a retelling of a folktale.
 Her best known plays are Edufa (1967) (based on Alcestis by Euripides), Foriwa (1967), and The Marriage of Anansewa (1975).